 Grana Padano aged for over 16 months

-With a soft straw-yellow colour, Grana Padano “over 16 months” has a grainier consistency and crumbles when cut.
-The sweetness in its flavour is less noticeable and it has a stronger, though never overpowering, tangy taste that make this vintage ideal for grating or simply as part of a cheese-board.
+With a soft straw-yellow color, Grana Padano “over 16 months” has a grainier consistency and crumbles when cut.
+The sweetness in its flavor is less noticeable and it has a stronger, though never overpowering, tangy taste that make this vintage ideal for grating or simply as part of a cheese-board.
 Great for hot dishes like quiches, soufflés and vegetable pies.
 Ideal for pasta sauces, risottos and soups.

 It pairs very well with young, fresh red wines of moderate intensity and body.